 Welcome to Linda’s Place!

-I am 71 years old, a born-again, Spirit-filled Christian, one of five siblings (only three of us currently remain), married (to my “second-and-forever” husband David) for 36 years, mother of six (one = his; four = mine; one = ours; all = adults with their own children), grandmother of 20, great-grandmother of four; and aunt to a number of humans, dogs and assorted other animals (including chickens).
+I am 71 years old, a born-again, Spirit-filled Christian, one of five siblings (only three of us currently remain), married (to my “second-and-forever” husband David) for 36 years, mother of six (one = his; four = mine; one = ours; all = adults with their own children), grandmother of 20, great-grandmother of five; and aunt to a number of humans, dogs and assorted other animals (including chickens).

 David and I live on a small (8.5-acre) hobby farm in NE South Dakota, U.S., with our youngest daughter Judi, her husband Harry Jr., and their eight children (Ethan Graham, Harry Edward III, Isaiah Alexander, Michael Sebastian, Elizabeth Nadine, Wesley Leonard, Abigail Dorothy-June, and Eliel Judah…ranging from 15 years down to six months).

 I included middle names in that list above, because Judi used all of those names, right after Eliel was born (January 31, 2020), to write the following statement.
 Each of the kids has been named after much prayer, and as God directed.
 Here’s how she put it all together…

 “Out of the gray place will come a strong and firm one.
 A ruler, full of wealth, he will be the savior and protector of man, and will show us the image of God.
 Good and honorable, he will bring the promise of hope.
 Out of the west, he will rise up like the sun.
 Joy shall be upon his face, and his heart shall beat as a lion’s.
 Eternal youth is his gift to man.
 Praise Him!
 For He is Lord!
 He is God…my God!”

 All of David’s and my own children were named after much thought (not necessarily with prayer, in the beginning but definitely with prayer as the years went on).